orgadish/filecacher/cran-comments.md

 * Updated LICENSE to use updated package name (filecacher) instead of old package name (cachedread).
 * Updated DESCRIPTION to use quotes for package 'cachem'.
-* Updated examples so that they can be run.
+* Added new examples and updated existing examples so that they can be run.
-* Added new examples.
 * Updated documentation.

+There are no references for this package.

 ## ── R CMD check results ──────────────────────── filecacher 0.2.3 ────